Washington Stand Up:

-On June 19, 2020, the Centers for Medicare & Medicaid Services (CMS) released a notice of proposed rulemaking that changes how pharmaceutical companies approach Medicaid Best Price and Average Manufacturer Price (AMP) reporting requirements.
+Last June, the Centers for Medicare & Medicaid Services (CMS) released a notice of proposed rulemaking that changes how pharmaceutical companies approach Medicaid Best Price and Average Manufacturer Price (AMP) reporting requirements.

 This harmful policy shift puts at risk the life-line to drug affordability that patients need, especially those suffering from serious illness, chronic conditions, and disabilities — including the estimated 50 million Americans with an autoimmune disease.
 This comes at a time when COVID-19 is eroding jobs, personal finances and overall health for millions of families.
+And although the Trump administration delayed implementation of this rule until 2022, patients and doctors have reason to worry that this policy will be reality in just a matter of time.
+It’s more important than ever that we stand up for copay assistance.

 About the Proposed Rule